Climdyn/qgs/documentation/source/files/model/maooam_model.rst

     \delta R_\text{o}(x,y) = \sum_{i=1}^{n_\text{a}} \, C_{\text{o},i} \, F_i.

 which we project on the same atmospheric basis of function to maintain consistency and allow meridional gradients.
-These decompositions are stored in the parameters :attr:`.AtmosphericTemperatureParams.C` and :attr:`.OceanicTemperatureParams.C` .
+These decompositions are stored in the parameters :attr:`.AtmosphericTemperatureParams.C` and :attr:`.OceanicTemperatureParams.C` and can be set using the functions :attr:`.AtmosphericTemperatureParams.set_insolation` and :attr:`.OceanicTemperatureParams.set_insolation`.

 The vertical velocity :math:`\omega(x,y)` have also to be decomposed: